-Test the ssh set up on the AMM with:
+Test the ssh set up on the AMM with: psh -1 USERID bca01 info -T mm[1]

 1.8 Setting up Name Resolution to the xCAT Cluster

 The nodes, devices, MM, switches, etc that are being migrated to the new xCAT Management Node, need to be added to /etc/hosts on the xCAT MN.
 If they are defined in the /etc/hosts on the CSM MS, then just copy those entries into the /etc/hosts on the xCAT MN.
 If a DNS server is used, then set up the new xCAT MN to resolve hostnames using the same DNS server as was set up on the CSM MN by putting the nameservers in /etc/resolv.conf on the MN and setting site.nameservers to the list of nameservers rmnode -a -u